Karlfunhouse/vrad/README.md

 # VRAD - Vacation Rentals Around Denver

 ### Abstract
-VRAD is a fake Vacation Rentals App.
-User can Login(there is no Login authentication), choose different Areas of Denver and see all available Listings for that Area.
-User can open each Listing and see additional information, pictures, add/remove Listing from :blue_heart:Favorites.
+VRAD is an app allowing users to find Vacation Rentals Around Denver, similar to AirBnb.
+A user can Login with their name, email address & purpose for the rental(there is no Login authentication), and choose different areas around Denver where they would like to stay.
+After selecting an area, a user can view all available listings for that area.
+User can open each listing and see additional information and pictures, and can also add or remove the listing from their :blue_heart:Favorites.
+After favoriting listings, user can click on the My Favorites button to see all the listings they are interested in.

 This was a paired project during Module 3 at [Turing School of Software & Design](https://turing.io/).